HEPiX-Forum/hepix-forum.github.io/techwatch.md

 {{ page.description }}

-The group will co-exist and align with existing activities, most notably the running working groups on benchmarking and cost modelling.
+The group will co-exist and align with existing activities, most notably the running working group on benchmarking.

 ## Chairs

-The group is jointly chaired by **Helge Meinhard** (Helge dot Meinhard at cern dot ch) and **Bernd Panzer-Steindel** (Bernd Panzer-Steindel at cern dot ch).
+The group is jointly chaired by **Andrea Chierici**, **Shigeki Misawa** and **Andrea Sciaba**.

 ## References to earlier work
   * Bernd Panzer's **Wiki:** https://twiki.cern.ch/twiki/bin/view/Main/TechMarketPerf
-  * Helge Meinhard's **presentation** at Spring 2018 HEPiX: https://indico.cern.ch/event/676324/contributions/2964768/
+  * Helge Meinhard's **presentation** at Spring 2019 HEPiX: https://indico.cern.ch/event/765497/contributions/3348835/

 ## Subgroups
+The definition of the subgroups is being redefined.
+The old subgroups and their members were:

   * [General market trends, semiconductor markets, unit sales](/techwatch/market.html)
     Conveners: Servesh Muralidharan, Peter Wegner